The reality of how to be your authentic self, in statistics:

 Make a habit of writing down your feelings and reactions to events and situations.
 There’s real power in written words that our conscious mind often willfully and conveniently ignores.

 Remember to relish the quiet moments.
-Consider meditating, which has been proven to give valuable insight into the parts of you that really matter.
+Consider meditation, which has been proven to give valuable insight into the parts of you that really matter.
 Mindfulness is a powerful tool that’s often used to battle depression and anxiety.
-In 2012, neuroscientist Gaëlle Desbordes conducted research and used fMRI to show that meditation had permanent positive effects on patients’ brain activity.
-Here’s how mindfulness can help relieve stress.
+In 2012, neuroscientist Gaëlle Desbordes conducted research and used fMRI to show that meditation had permanent positive effects on patients’ brain activity - so it’s certainly worth a shot.

 Your true self will only make it to the surface when you feel energized, surrounded by positive energy and good vibes.
 If you want to be you, you need to take care of yourself.